All posts

 TL;DR

-Why fees were a pain point on TRON
+Why TRX fees were a pain point on TRON

 For years, sending USDT on TRON required keeping a small TRX balance in every wallet.
 That’s because TRON transactions consume two resources – Bandwidth (data size) and Energy (smart-contract computation).